-A smart scale is a bathroom scale that looks just like a traditional scale but connects and communicates data with other devices.
-The main difference between a traditional scale and a smart scale is that the smart scale compiles more than just one metric of your overall health, and shares that data so you can easily store it for future reference.
-Some are able to capture data like heart rate, bone density, and body mass index then transmit that data to your phone or tablet so you can see a history of your overall progress.
-Additionally, many work in synch with fitness trackers and multiple health applications, thereby offering additional functionality and benefits.
+A smart scale is a bathroom scale that looks just like a traditional scale, but this is a scale that connects and communicates data with other devices.
+The main difference between a traditional scale and a smart scale is that the smart scale compiles more than just one metric of your overall health, and it shares that data so you can easily save it for future reference.
+Some scales are able to capture data like heart rate, bone density, and body mass index then transmit that data to your phone or tablet so you can see a history of your overall progress.
+Additionally, many work in sync with fitness trackers and multiple health applications, thereby offering additional functionality and benefits.

 Technology built into smart scales

 A smart scale has built-in technologies designed to collect data from whoever steps on them.
 This type of scale uses bioelectric impedance analysis (BIA) to obtain your measurements.
 BIA involves the passing of a very weak, undetectable electrical current up through your feet.
 The results are consistent and accurate, and they will give you a picture of the state of your body on your weigh-in day.

 Smart scales typically communicate with other devices via Wi-Fi and Bluetooth.
 For example, once you’ve connected your scale to your home’s Wi-Fi, it will use your home network to transmit data to your phone.

 All of your data will be logged in the smart scale’s compatible app, and you can share that data with friends and family, share it with a health care professional for enhanced health care, or sync it with your favourite compatible fitness apps.
 If you’re currently using a fitness tracker and app to track your health and fitness data, you may want to choose a smart scale made by the same manufacturer.
 That way you can ensure complete compatibility between your favourite app and your scale.